agb32/cosmadoc/docs/source/cosma.md

 # Scheduled downtime

 COSMA has 3 periods of scheduled downtime per year, lasting up to a week, though typically the affected period is much shorter.
-These are typically during the first full weeks of Februacy, June and October (every 4 months).
+These are typically during the first full weeks of February, June and October (every 4 months).